Chaperone and guidance within the criminal justice system

 The ISVA is there for you, to assist in procedure, provide information and help.

-The ISVA has a professional, working partnership with the Witness Service at the court, CPS barristers and other agencies working within the court process.
+The ISVA has a professional, working partnership with the Witness Service at the court, CPS barristers and other agencies working within the court and justice process.

 The ISVA can arrange a pre-court visit, with the Witness Service, prior to the hearing, this way you will be able to familiarise yourself with the surroundings.

-The ISVA can arrange for ‘special measures’ to be available for you during the court hearing.
-These ‘special measures’ allow you to give your evidence from behind a screen – preventing the accused from seeing you whilst you speak, sometimes you or the accused may give evidence from a different location by video link.
+The ISVA can arrange for ‘special measures’ to be available for you during the court justice hearing.
+These ‘special measures’ allow you to give your evidence from behind a screen – preventing the accused from seeing you whilst you speak.
+Sometimes you, or the accused may give evidence from a different location by video link.
 You may also be able to leave the court through a separate exit, should the need arise.

 On the day of the court case your ISVA will meet you at the court if you wish and arrange for you to be seated in the witness room.
 The ISVA will at no time leave you unattended unless requested by yourself.